pento/automatic-updater/readme.txt

 * UPDATED: Dutch (nl_NL) translation.
 Props Trifon Rijksen
 * FIXED: If the `svn up` output was empty, don't send an update email
 * FIXED: Removed pass-by-reference, it's too old school for @wonderboymusic
+* FIXED: The settings link was incorrect in Multisite

 = 0.9 =
 * ADDED: Warning when Better WP Security is hiding update info